harding/old-docs-history-bitcoin.org/en/developer-guide.md

 {% autocrossref %}

 At the start of a connection with a peer, both nodes send `getblocks` messages containing the hash of the latest known block.
-If a peer believes they have newer blocks or a longer chain, that peer will send an `inv` message stating that it has the superior chain, which includes a vector of up to 500 hashes of newer blocks.
+If a peer believes they have newer blocks or a longer chain, that peer will send an `inv` message which includes a list of up to 500 hashes of newer blocks, stating that it has the longer chain.
 The receiving node would then request these blocks using the command `getdata`, and the remote peer would send via `block` messages.
 After all 500 blocks have been processed, the node can request another set with `getblocks`, until the node is caught up with the network.
+Blocks are only accepted when validated by the node.

-New blocks are also discovered as miners publish their found block, and these messages are propogated in the same manner, although not just during initial connection.
+New blocks are also discovered as miners publish their found blocks, and these messages are propogated in a similar manner.
+Through previously established connections, an `inv` message is sent with the new block hashed, and the receiving node requests the block via the `getdata` message.

-In all cases, blocks are only transmitted when valid.
-Headers can be requested using `getheaders` messages and headers sent with `headers` messages.

 {% endautocrossref %}